 A commonly asked question about laser eye surgery is whether or not the results are permanent.
-Whilst no clinic would ever guarantee that the results are permanent in most cases the results are long lasting.
+Whilst no clinic would ever guarantee that the results are permanent in most cases the results are long-lasting.

-Although the figures will vary between clinics, it is generally agreed that around 5% of people having laser eye surgery will need a re-treatment.
+Although the figures will vary between clinics, it is generally agreed that around 5% of people having laser eye surgery will need re-treatment.
 This re-enhancement is generally carried out free of charge from the clinic that originally did your treatment.

-- Long sighted prescriptions: Long sighted prescriptions (e.g. +3.00) are more likely to regress and need re-treating than short sighted prescriptions.
+- Long sighted prescriptions: Long sighted prescriptions (e.g. +3.00) are more likely to regress and need re-treating than short-sighted prescriptions.

-What is important to mention here is that although there is a 5% chance that your prescription will regress, it is generally only to a fraction of what your prescription was originally.
+What is important to mention here is that although there is a 5% chance that your prescription will regress, it is generally only to a fraction of what your prescription was initially.
 For example, someone whose prescription was originally -5.00 Dioptres may find their prescription regresses to -0.50 Dioptres.